kubedb/docs/docs/guides/postgres/custom-versions/setup.md

 RUN sed -r -i "s/[#]*\s*(shared_preload_libraries)\s*=\s*'(.*)'/\1 = 'timescaledb,\2'/;s/,'/'/" /scripts/primary/postgresql.conf
 ```

 From there, we would define a PostgresVersion that contains this new image.
-Lets say we tagged it as `myco/postgres:timescale-0.9.1`
+Let's say we tagged it as `myco/postgres:timescale-0.9.1`

 ```yaml
 apiVersion: catalog.kubedb.com/v1alpha1